 Navbar.
 For iOS, the titles are centered, for Android - placed on the left side.
 The difference in the height of the element is also pretty huge - the height for Android is bigger in comparison with the same realization for Apple.

 Look at the data pickers and you will get the main idea here too.
 Android's date picker is more about tapping; a date picker of iOS is more about scrolling.

 Typography is here, too.
 San Francisco is a default font for iOS, and Roboto is a common choice of default font for Android.
 They look pretty similar but they're not the same.

 The part about the differences is over.
-But there’s yet one more step you simply can’t avoid and must not skip while converting an app from one platform to its alternative.
+But there’s yet one more step of converting an android app to ios, you simply can’t avoid and must not skip while converting an app from one platform to its alternative.
 And this part is testing.

-QA is essential, though some business owners who want to save up some funds try to skip this part at all or hate checking some critical functionality only.
+Testing is essential, though some business owners who want to save up some funds try to skip this part or hate checking some critical functionality only.
 Testing ensures that all the requirements are covered, as well as everything that has been mentioned.